 This is a good example of how a company that sold only one T model available in black, turned around to deliver a worthy and innovative customer experience, available on-the-go.

 Porsche don’t want to be next.
 The company invented a Porsche Passport which is a subscription service.
 For a $2,000/month a customer can drive a 718 Boxster, Cayman S, Macan S or Cayenne.
 For $3,000/month, he or she can browse and select a ride from 22 Porsche models.
-It doesn’t provide any new features to a car but it can assist in picking dates, since the subscription fee covers registration, insurance and maintenance costs, customer is ‘only’ buying gas.
-The service has its own mobile application, since the world thrives on mobile.
+It doesn’t provide any new features to a car but it can assist in picking dates since the subscription fee covers registration, insurance and maintenance costs, the customer is ‘only’ buying gas.
+The service has its own mobile application since the world thrives on mobile.
 Once again, you can do nothing without software product development, often without outsourcing of product development services.

 Porsche’s approach is similar to what Cadillac has to offer.
 The BOOK by Cadillac might not by accepting new members by the time of this article, but it’s interesting nonetheless.
 Imagine paying a fee covering insurance, taxes and maintenance, where you can choose a car for a month, with a flat fee of $1,500.
 All the pleasure and convenience of owning a car, without the hassles of owning one.
 Once more – a mobile app, a car delivery service, everything happens on-the-go, exactly where the customer is at the time.
 Targeted at younger demographics, with especially millennials in mind, Porsche aims to not increase revenue, but build a base for future customer loyalty to the brand.